datagistips/geo4TableSchema/README.md

 	 }
 }
 ```
-> Check the [REFERENCE page](mds/REFERENCE.md) to have to the complete list (but to be completed) list of spatial tags.

 You can see all the new tags that have been added to TableSchema : the `wkt` type, `geomtype`, `crs`, `overlaps`, `minArea`, `bounds`

 You can see that the geometry column must be named `_geom` and here are the corresponding requirements, reading this schema :